 Like most other storage media, cool temperature and lower relative humidity extend the lifetimes of information carriers and warmer temperature and high relative humidity conditions decrease lifetimes significantly.
 If you are storing very stable media such as the gold CD-R, then temperature and relative humidity storage conditions are less critical.
 However, for less stable media, controlling these two factors can make a large difference in lifetime and prevent the very early failure of these discs and loss of your digital information.

 The average air conditioned home can maintain these minimum requirements on hot summer days.
 Without air conditioning, it is likely that on hot summer days the upper limit of 32 degrees Celsius will be exceeded and discs will have shorter lifetimes if kept under these conditions.
 However, lower temperatures will result in longer lifetimes.
 The standard for optical disc storage gives a lower limit of -10 degrees Celsius.
-It is generally not required to store CDs and DVDs at such low temperatures to get reasonable longevity (unless you are using very cheap and unstable disc media) and storage below about 12 degrees Celsius usually requires special packaging to prevent condensation on the discs.
+It is generally not required to store CDs, DVDs, and Blu-ray discs at such low temperatures to get reasonable longevity (unless you are using very cheap and unstable disc media) and storage below about 12 degrees Celsius usually requires special packaging to prevent condensation on the discs.
 Removing discs from cold storage also requires slow warming to prevent possible delamination of disc layers.

 The acceptable relative humidity range for compact disc storage or DVD storage is between 20 and 50%.
 Once again the drier the better for longevity but relative humidity for CD storage and other discs should be kept above 10%.
 Conditions that are too dry can lead to the delamination of disc layers.

 Fluctuations in temperature and relative humidity should be minimized as much as possible, but generally the concern for CDs, DVDs, and other optical disc media is when rapid and large changes occur.
-As long as discs are not exposed to large and rapid temperature and relative humidity changes, they should be fine.
+As long as discs are not exposed to very large and rapid temperature and relative humidity changes, they should be fine.